VarunChavda78/Terraform-8byte-assignment/CHALLENGES.md

 After successful EC2 creation, the instance did not receive a public IP address.

 ### Root Cause:
-The subnet was created without public IP auto-assignment enabled, and AWS does not retroactively assign public IPs to existing instances.
+The subnet was created without public IP auto-assignment enabled, and AWS does not assign public IPs to existing instances.

 ### Resolution:
-Enabled `associate_public_ip_address = true` at the EC2 instance level and recreated the instance to ensure public IP assignment.
+I Enabled `associate_public_ip_address = true` at the EC2 instance level and recreated the instance to ensure public IP assignment.

 ---

 ## 3. Docker Installation Verification on EC2

 ### Issue:
-Ensuring Docker was installed correctly during EC2 provisioning without manual intervention.
+Docker is not work without sudo, before this i already give permission still

 ### Root Cause:
 Docker installation needed to be automated to match assignment requirements.

 ### Resolution:
-Used Terraform `user_data` to install, start, and enable Docker during EC2 initialization.
+I again ssh into server, It is working
 ---

-## 4. CI/CD Pipeline Validation
+## 4. ci.yml is not work

 ### Issue:
-Ensuring the CI pipeline accurately validated Docker builds without overcomplicating deployment.
+ci.yml file is not work because it is inside of workflows folder but this folder is not inside .github folder

 ### Resolution:
-Implemented a minimal GitHub Actions workflow focused solely on Docker image build verification triggered on pushes to the main branch.
+I put that folder inside .github and it is works
 ---

 ## Conclusion